aws-samples/amazon-dynamodb-labs/content/hands-on-labs/setup/prerequisites.en.md

 #### Using an account provided through Event Engine

 If you are running this workshop as part of an Event Engine lab, please log into the console using [this link](https://dashboard.eventengine.run/) and enter the hash provided to you as part of the workshop.
+In event engine, the Cloud9 instance should be made in your account.
+Please open the "AWS Cloud9" section of the AWS Management Console in the correct region and look for a lab instance called "DynamoDBC9".

 #### Using your own AWS account